AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 1. Click **Create New Metric**.

-1. From the drop-down, click the table that includes the native or calculated column you want to use for your metric.
+1. From the dropdown, click the table that includes the native or calculated column you want to use for your metric.

 1. Name your metric.